Curriculum

 We know the difference an excellent teacher makes to our pupils and that is why we invest in our teachers, offering them great training and development.

 Our teachers and schools are also supported by our central education team.
-Our team of central subject leads, school improvement experts and curriculum specialists provide dedicated support for our schools.
-Our central subject leads also add capacity by teaching in our schools.
+Our team of Central Subject Leads are curriculum specialists that provide dedicated support to our schools.
+We also use our Central Subject Leads to provide additional capacity to our schools to develop the curriculum.

 Many pupils in Norfolk and Suffolk leave Year 6 unable to read fluently.
 Progress post-key stage 1 slows and often collapses for disadvantaged pupils.
 The Inspiration Trust Strategic School Improvement Fund (SSIF) Project aimed to improve reading outcomes for disadvantaged pupils by working with a cohort of 324 key stage 2 pupils from Year 4 into Year 5, over four academic terms (January 2018 - April 2019).